pjotrp/bioruby-table/README.md

 end
 ```

-Essentially you can pass in any object that has the *each* method to
+Essentially you can pass in any object that has the *each* method
+(here the File object) to
 iterate through rows as String (f's each method reads in a line at a
 time).
 The emit function yields the parsed row object as a simple
 array of fields (each field a String).
 The type is used to distinguish